 Programs of Study

-JD/MA in Anthropology
+a.
+MA in Cultural Anthropology

-Students with approval may obtain simultaneous graduate degrees in law (JD) and anthropology (MA).
+c.
+JD/MA in Anthropology - This track provides simultaneous graduate degrees in law (JD) and anthropology (MA).